 - The Best Way to Avoid Holiday Tummy

 This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.
 Find out more here.

-On most trips today I take a carry-on bag only.
-Longer trips take more planning (and lists) though.
-I travel light and always use my luggage scales to check my bag won’t exceed the bag weight limit.
-Then it’s “bag pruning” time – taking out everything that’s not 100% essential.
+On most trips today I take a carry-on bag only, as I prefer to travel light.
+I use luggage scales to check my bag isn’t overweight – anything that’s not 100% essential comes out of the bag.
 My golden rule is not to take more than I can carry – by myself.

-I won’t get far without my tickets, ID or credit/debit cards!
-They go without saying, as do basic toiletries which I always decant into TSA approved travel bottles.
+I won’t get far without my tickets, passport, and credit/debit cards!
+They go without saying, as do basic toiletries, which I always decant into TSA-approved travel bottles.
 Here are the other things I can’t travel without, no matter where I’m going.

-Is your whole life tied up in your phone?
-For so many of us, a phone is a mailbox, alarm clock, tip calculator, currency converter, translator, news source, back-up camera, long-journey entertainer and music store.
+Is your whole life tied up on your phone?
+Today, a phone is a mailbox, alarm clock, tip calculator, currency converter, translator, news source, backup camera, long-journey entertainer, and music store.
 It’s also where we manage all our social media accounts from too.
-My phone is definitely my #1 “can’t travel without” item.
-Funny to think I went to Australia and back on my own without one when I was 21, and I survived!
+My phone is definitely the #1 thing I can’t travel without.

-While my phone camera is pretty good, I always carry my Canon M100 lightweight mirrorless travel camera and my Gorilla Pod tripod.
-It’s a small camera, but the photo and video quality is perfect.
-I’ll never carry a big old DSLR again!
+While my phone camera is pretty good, I always carry my lightweight mirrorless travel camera as well – it’s small, but the photo and video quality are incredible.
+I’ll never lug a big old DSLR around with me again!